Actionable Intelligence That Matters

 Common MITRE Techniques

-Understanding threat groups’ high-level techniques can aid in deciding which detection techniques should be prioritized.
-BlackBerry observed the following top 20 techniques being used by threat actors in this reporting period.
+Understanding threat groups’ high-level techniques can aid in deciding which detection techniques to prioritize.
+BlackBerry observed the following 20 techniques being used by threat actors in this reporting period.

 Detected Techniques

-The following table shows the top 20 techniques.
-An upward arrow (↑) in the “change” column indicates that usage of the technique has increased since our last report.
+The following table shows the top 20 techniques used by threat actors this quarter.
+An upward arrow (↑) in the “Change” column indicates that usage of the technique has increased since our last report.
 A downward arrow (↓) indicates that usage has decreased since our last report.
-An equals (=) symbol means that the technique remains in the same position as in our last report.
+An equals (=) symbol indicates that the technique remains in the same position as in our last report.

 Technique Name | Technique ID | Tactic Name | Last Report | Change |